fabianlegair/stack-mentor/README.md

-For the frontend I wanted to minimalize the amount of time spent coding, so I chose **React Native** as my codebase.
+For the frontend I wanted to minimalize the amount of time spent coding, so I chose **React Native** as my language.
 I chose React Native for the:
 - Single codebase for iOS + Android compatibility
 - JavaScript ecosystem (npm packages, large userbase)
 - Performance speed